 Grammar is perhaps one of the most intimidating aspects of learning a foreign language.
 Sentence structures, conjugations, and linguistic rules can be hard to keep in mind.
 But it’s essential to learn if you want to speak like a local.
-So, if you want to become fluent in Korean, you need to master Korean grammar.
+So, if you want to become fluent in Korean, you’re going to need to master Korean grammar.

 The truth is that Korean is one of the easiest Asian languages to learn for English speakers.
 Although Korean ranks as one of the most difficult languages by the Foreign Service Institute (FSI), you’ll feel incredible ease when it comes to learning Korean grammar compared to other “difficult” foreign languages.

 Unlike other Asian languages, Korean is not a tonal language.
 So, Korean pronunciation will be easier to master.
-The Korean writing system seems scarily different from English.
+And the Korean writing system seems scarily different from English.
 But understanding the Korean alphabet (also known as Hangul) is fairly easy.
-It’s a highly logical system, so learning Hangul takes less than an hour.
+It’s a highly logical writing system, so learning Hangul takes less than an hour.

 Mary eats an apple.